 Do you know this tree?

-How many children are monitoring trees in their villages?
-When did they join SeasonWatch?
+How many children are monitoring trees in your school?
 How many trees and species are being observed by these children?

-You have been interested in nature since early days.
-What motivates you to encourage young children to watch trees in their neighborhoods?
+What motivates you to encourage young children to watch trees?
 What do you think they expect to gain from this experience?

-The children have been monitoring trees for two years now.
+The children have been monitoring trees for a year now.
 Can you share with us some anecdotes and observations?